RMLio/rmlmapper-webapi-js/README.md

 - `-b, --basePath [path]`: The path preceding all routes (default: /).
 - `-l, --logLevel [level]`: The log level used by the logger (default: info)
  - `-h, --help`: output usage information

+Parameters can also be set via a configuration file called `config.json`, which is located in the current working directory, and contains same options as the [config object](#library) when using the package as library.
+An example can be found in `config_example.json`.
+The latest version of the RMLMapper is downloaded when running the server if no `rmlmapper.path` is given.
+The version is automatically determined.

 #### Docker
-- Build image: `docker build -t rmlmapper-webapi .`.
+- Build image: `docker build -t rmlmapper-webapi .`
-- Run container: `docker run rmlmapper-webapi`.
+- Run container: `docker run -p 4000:4000 rmlmapper-webapi`

-### Configuration file
+### Configuration object/file
 Parameters can also be set via a configuration file called `config.json`, which is located in the current working directory, and contains the following settings: